MarcuXu/Garbage-Classification-Device/README.md

-# Garbage Classification Device at Embedded Dev Summer School 2021 in Nanjing IC Training.
+# Garbage Classification Device Design at 2021 Embedded Dev & AI Summer School in Nanjing IC Training Base Ltd.
 It works as a waste separator for roadside litter bins to help remind pedestrians to separate their rubbish when they throw it away.

 And the following is a flow chart of the project: